aakriiti2504/UFOs/README.md

 2. Another recommendation can be the addition of a Filter button at the bottom of all the search fields.
 User can enter multiple search criteria values and click on the filter button to get the desired search results, in contrast to individually pressing enter after entering each criteria value.
 This will provide a more aesthetically sound webpage too.

 3. A sorting feature can be a great addition to the website.
 When dealing with a large database, it is always a good practice to have sorting capability.
 The user will then get the flexibility to sort the desired results in ascending or descending order of occurence.
 The list can show the latest occurences on the top and the previous occurences in that order of preference.

+4. A download button can be added so that the user can download the searched results table in a pdf.

+5. A clear button to clear all the contents of the last performed search would be a nice addition to the webpage.